jfking50/jfking50.github.io/_posts/2022-02-13-oregon-football.md

 ![](/assets/images/or_football/unnamed-chunk-26-1.png)<!-- -->

 If you're a Ducks fan, that chart should make you happy.
 Mike Bellotti was a little shaky early on but got things off to a nice start.
 Chip Kelly was really consistent and above the overall trend.
-The fact that the Duck's did so well nationally during his time given his recruit ratings were less than 0.9 suggests he was able to make the most of the available talent.
+The fact that the Ducks did so well nationally during his time given his recruit ratings were less than 0.9 suggests he was able to make the most of the available talent.
 Things dropped off a bit with Mark Helfrich, and then there's Willie Taggart's one hit wonder.
-Mario got things back on track, and Dan Lanning's is certainly off to a great start.
+Mario got things back on track, and Dan Lanning is certainly off to a great start.

 Ok, so that's Oregon.
 It would be interesting to see how Oregon does compared to the rest of the teams.
 But instead of just a comparison of all the teams' ratings, the observation about Chip Kelly getting a lot of bang for the buck gave me an idea.
 How about a chart that, for a given year, has the recruit ratings on one axis and a team's win record on the other?
 That ought to highlight those teams that over and under perform given the talent on their roster.